 Participants are informed about progression requirements for course completion, including details on the time and effort involved, and effectively supported to pursue personal growth, development and progress.
 Programmes are supplemented with the necessary documentation including course and logistical material such as presentations and notes.
 At this stage, the MMA Academy for Patient Centred Excellence and Innovation in Regulatory Sciences is focusing on short courses, generally delivered over 25 hours, entailing limited analysis relevant to participant progression.
 Information, including attendance covering the respective schedules, assessment outcomes and evaluation records, pertaining to course participants is collected, monitored and retained for as long as necessary for the purposes for which it was processed (refer to section 8).
-Upon successful completion of a course (≥85% attendance and positive assessment), participants are granted a certificate with the title of the award/qualification, the MQF level and the number of credits assigned, ensuring transparency on the respective context, content and value.
+Upon successful completion of a course (≥85% attendance and ≥45% assessment), participants are granted a certificate with the full name of the MMA Academy as approved by MFHEA, license number and category, name and surname of participant, title of the award/ qualification as approved by MFHEA, the EQF/MQF level, the number of credits assigned, day/ month/year when certificate is conferred, duration for the completion of the programme, the following statement as a clear indication that the programme has been accredited by MFHEA: "The Malta Further and Higher Education Authority (MFHEA) deems this certificate to be at level 'X' ('X' ECTS) of the Malta Qualifications Framework for Lifelong Learning.", logo of MMA Academy, logo of MFHEA, Head of Institution's signature along with respective full name and position within the MMA Academy, and unique identification number, ensuring transparency on the respective context, content and value.

-Teaching Staff
+06 Teaching Staff

 The operational structure embraces ongoing discussions to provide a flexible and adequate engagement strategy for the required expertise.
 Multi-annual plans, covering human resources and capacity building, reflect the strategy, alongside potential market and contextual changes.
-Speakers in courses delivered by the MMA Academy for Patient Centred Excellence and Innovation in Regulatory Sciences are recognized professionals, appropriately gualified, with profound knowledge and practical experience in the relevant field.
+Speakers in courses delivered by the MMA Academy for Patient Centred Excellence and Innovation in Regulatory Sciences are recognized professionals, appropriately qualified, with profound knowledge and practical experience in the relevant field.
 Expertise, coupled with applied understanding, enables enrichment of the teaching and learning experience within the programmes.